dineshkummarc/Resume-1/Resume.md

 There is still a lot to be considered when writing scalable CSS (especially when your project is targeting a mobile device - where bytes and connection speed count).
 For example, typically (in any project) you'll want to reduce HTTP requests, so you'll combine your CSS into a single file (this is where Sass can be really useful as it helps keep files modular while allowing you to build the result into a single stylesheet) but you don't want to just load all your CSS into a single stylesheet as the majority of it wont be relevant for the current page, so you still need to think about your application and consider having different stylesheet builds for the different areas (again this is something Sass can make a lot easier**)

 ***But if you weren't using Sass then instead this could be achieved by using a custom build script (compiled for example via Apache Ant).
 Or you could develop a server-side build script that dynamically takes the stylesheets in the page and concatenates/caches them for you (our server does this via the [Google modpagespeed Apache module](http://code.google.com/p/modpagespeed/) - I had written [a basic concatenation script in PHP](http://integralist.co.uk/Mini-Com/) years ago which I had been meaning to re-write to be more flexible but I might try re-writing it in Ruby now - see 'Other skills' for more information as to why).*

+**Style Guide**

+I've also written up a [CSS Style Guide](https://github.com/Integralist/Style-Guides/blob/master/CSS%20Style%20Guide.md) which might be of interest in how I currently format my code.

 ---